pagkly/Zed/Investopedia3/Gold Standard.md

 Gold Standard
 ## What Is the Gold Standard?

 The gold standard is a fixed monetary regime under which the government's currency is fixed and may be freely converted into gold.
-It can also refer to a freely competitive monetary system in which gold or bank receipts for gold act as the principal medium of exchange; or to a standard of international trade, wherein some or all countries fix their [exchange rate](https://www.investopedia.com/terms/e/exchangerate.asp) based on the relative gold parity values between individual [currencies](https://www.investopedia.com/terms/c/currency.asp).
+It can also refer to a freely competitive monetary system in which gold or bank receipts for gold act as the principal medium of exchange; or to a standard of international trade, wherein some or all countries fix their [[exchange rate]](https://www.investopedia.com/terms/e/exchangerate.asp) based on the relative gold parity values between individual [[currencies]](https://www.investopedia.com/terms/c/currency.asp).

 ### Key Takeaways